Introduction

 - A particular, editorially stable instantiation of the PCE by having a text file with no typographical error — pure and perfect

-Ross repeatedly collapses these levels into one flat category, then accuses the PCE position of denying or being “more” Scripture than elsewhere.
+Ross repeatedly collapses these levels into one flat category, then accuses the PCE position of denying or being made “more” Scripture than elsewhere.
 That conclusion only follows because Ross deliberately ignores the framework altogether, and he does so from his biased viewpoint rather than fair dealing.

 Of course the PCE cannot be more pure than Scripture in Heaven or the autographs.
 Of course the PCE can be completely correct without denying or being against other levels of manifestations of Scripture.

 (Think about having a typographically correct ESV.
 That might be an accurately presented form of the ESV, but its Readings and Translation are still wrong.
 However, when we say the ESV, we would really want to be saying the typographically accurate form, because that is just common sense.
-It is not as if inaccurate printed copies are not the ESV.)
+It is not as if inaccurately printed copies are not the ESV.)

 Purity as a continuum